Any construction project requires a blueprint. That’s how your vision meets reality.

-Plain plastic isn’t very popular with bees, and it usually needs to be sprayed with an incentive such as sugar syrup to get them to draw out a comb from it.
+Plain plastic foundation isn’t very popular with bees, and it usually needs to be sprayed with an incentive, such as sugar syrup, to get them to draw out a comb from it.

-Beekeepers have noticed that bees would rather build a new comb from scratch than build a comb on plain plastic.
+Beekeepers have noticed that bees would rather build a new comb from scratch than build a comb on plastic frames.

 Even so, the plastic foundation is still effective, and it’s quite hardy.
-It can withstand the centrifugal force of the extractor and will stay in place during warm days, which would otherwise cause the wax foundation to melt and break off from the frame.
+During honey extraction, it can withstand the centrifugal force of the honey extractor and will stay in place during warm days, which would otherwise cause the wax foundation to melt and break off from the frame.

 The wax foundation is more attractive to the bees, but its greatest flaw is the pesticides it contains.

-The commercially purchased foundation is made from wax sourced from commercial beekeepers that use pesticides to control varroa mite infestations.
+The commercially purchased wax foundations are made from wax sourced from commercial beekeepers that use pesticides to control varroa mite infestations.